 Plants and aquaponics

-The fish and plants selected for the aquaponics system should have similar temperature and pH requirements.
-Indeed, there will always be trade-offs when it comes to the needs of fish and plants.
-However, the closer they get, the more success there will be.
+The fish and plants chosen for the aquaponics system must have similar requirements in terms of temperature and pH.
+In fact, there will always be compromises when it comes to the needs of fish and plants.
+However, the closer they are, the more successful it will be.

 Some plants are suitable for any aquaponics system and are easy to grow.
 These include kale, Swiss chard, arugula, basil, watercress and chives.
 Others, however, have higher nutritional requirements and only work well in a well-established and densely populated aquaponics system.
 This is the case for tomatoes, peppers, cucumbers, squash, broccoli, cauliflower and cabbage.
 (Aquaponics, 2019)